 A student’s success in any extracurricular activity depends on parental involvement.
 This is especially true with a band program.
 In order to understand what is going on with the Topper Band as well as to access other useful information about travel, uniforms, schedules, and student’s accounts, please take some time to read through the information on this page and the Frequently Asked Questions (FAQ) page.

 We have tried to cover everything you need to know about the SHHS Topper Band program… and more.
 There’s lots of good information here, but please feel free to ask questions.
 Remember, we were all freshman parents once – some of us more than once – and there is always something new to learn.

 - Band Camp – $125.
-Deposit of $50 is collected in the Spring and $75 is due at Band Camp registration (fee waiver applies).
 This fee pays for Band Camp: reserves your spot in show, music, additional instruction, etc.

-- Fair Share Obligation – $200.
-Used to fund travel to football games, marching competitions, concert festivals, etc. Second child (and third, fourth, etc.) are $150 each.
+- Fair Share Obligation – $325 competitive band.
+Used to fund travel to football games, marching competitions, concert festivals, etc. Second child (and third, fourth, etc.) are $162.50 each.

 - Other typical expenses: